jakechaley/pizza-parlor/README.md

 // Describe Pizza()
 // Test: "It should return a pizza object with two properties for toppings and size"
-// code: const myPizza = new Pizza ('pepperoni', 'medium');
+// code: const myPizza = new Pizza('pepperoni', 'medium');
-// Expected Output: Pizza { toppings: ['pepperoni', 'sausage'], size: 'medium' }
+// Expected Output: Pizza { toppings: 'pepperoni', size: 'medium' }

-// Describe Pizza.prototype.totalCost ()
+// Describe Pizza.prototype.totalCost()
 // Test: It should add up the cost based on size and topping choice.
-// code: const myPizza = new Pizza ('pepperoni', 'medium',);
+// code: const myPizza = new Pizza('pepperoni', 'medium',);
 // Expected Output: Pizza { toppings: 'pepperoni', size: 'medium', cost: 12 }